guidok91/spark-structured-streaming-kafka/README.md

 * `make create-output-table` to create the output Iceberg table.
 * `make streaming-app-run` to start the Spark Structured Streaming app.

-You can check the output dataset by running:
+On a separate console, you can check the output dataset by running:
 ```python
 $ make pyspark
 >>> df = spark.read.table("iceberg.default.movie_ratings")